 To add value for a prospect is to go above and beyond to provide them a good experience — even if it doesn’t immediately result in the sale.
 Ultimately, you want to show your prospect that they’re top of mind.

-For example, if you have engaged with a prospect who shared they are struggling with getting leadership to approve funding for purchases, you could send them helpful content with pointers for navigating budget conversations with their managers.
+For example, if you have engaged with a prospect who shared that they are struggling with getting leadership to approve funding for purchases, you could send them helpful content with pointers for navigating budget conversations with their managers.

 7. Give your prospects space to decide.

-While your prospect is deciding if your offering is the right choice, give them space to make their decision.
+While your prospect is deciding whether your offering is the right choice, give them space to make their decision.
 Ultimately with a soft-sell approach, your prospect should only receive relevant information from you that will help inform their decision without making them feel pressured to buy.

 When you do touch base, offer to answer any questions that may have arisen during that period or offering relevant materials to help them decide.
 Again, you want to constantly provide value (see number six).